 Kati Kati Camp: Our full report

-Kati Kati Camp is a one of the more simple tented camp located in the Central Serengeti near to Seronera.This area of the Serengeti has reliably good game viewing throughout the year, and is a good place to look for cheetah on the vast open plains.
+Kati Kati Camp is a simple tented camp in the Tanzania's central Serengeti, near to Seronera.This area of the Serengeti has reliably good game viewing throughout the year, and is a great place to look for cheetah on the vast open plains.

-Kati Kati is not luxurious; it is a no frills, simple camp that is good value for money and well positioned.
-This is not somewhere to come for top level service and pampering, but it's a good option for those on a tighter budget and want to explore this area, with its abundance of game.
+Kati Kati is not luxurious: it is a no-frills camp that is good value for money and in a well-positioned location.
+This is not somewhere to come for fancy furnishings, fine food, top-level service and pampering.
+However, it's a very good option if you're on a tighter budget and want to explore this area, with its abundance of game.
 Its small size and basic tents give a real feel of camping out in the African bush.
 It’s simple, but enjoyable!

 - Ideal length of stay

 Food & drink

 - Much like the rest of the camp, the food is not fancy but it is hearty and plentiful.

 Breakfast is a buffet, served from 06:00, with cereal, fruit and yoghurt.
 Eggs, sausage and bacon can be cooked to order and we especially enjoyed the pancakes on offer.

 Lunch is usually a picnic, which is taken out by guests on a full-day game drive.
 A selection of items are laid out in the morning so guests can choose the contents of their picnic themselves; these are then packed up by the chef.
 On our last visit in February 2018, we had sandwiches, pizza, fruit, popcorn, quiche, cake and juice.
 For those who want to return to the camp, they offer a simple three-course menu served from 1:30pm.